MoldyMacaroniX/dashword.net/_src/pages/about.md

 And all of this is free and open source.
 It is our goal to provide you with the best Geometry Dash content for no charge whatsoever.

-With our 20,000 monthly users, we get over 50,000 unique page views and 300,000 impressions every month.

 You can read more about Dashword in our [editorial category](/categories/editorial/).

 Want to contribute?
 [You can learn how to submit your work for publication here](/contribute/)!